 - Earlier, the numbers in a game matrix represented ordinal preferences.
-In particular, many different sets of numbers would represent the same preference relation. - Ordinal preferences alone don't allow us to compare "lotteries":

-I like appeltaart more than I like bitterballen more than I like a pistoletje gezond from the cantine in Euclides ... but this is not enough information to compare bitterballen with a 50-50 chance to win either an appeltaart or a pistoletje. - So in the context of mixed strategies, we take the numbers to represent utility functions over deterministic outcomes; and we assume that the preferences of players over alternative mixed strategy profiles are representable by the expected payoffs wrt. these utility functions.
+In particular, many different sets of numbers would represent the same preference relation. - Ordinal preferences alone don't allow us to compare "lotteries": I like appeltaart more than I like bitterballen more than I like those broodjes they sell at the cantine . . . but this is not enough information to compare bitterballen with a 50-50 chance to win either an appeltaart or a broodje. - So in the context of mixed strategies, we take the numbers to represent utility functions over deterministic outcomes; and we assume that the preferences of players over alternative mixed strategy profiles are representable by the expected payoffs wrt. these utility functions.